Rgbjz/examFreshcode/README.md

 The application will be available at http://localhost:3000.

+👤 Seeded Users / Test Accounts

+After running migrations and seeders, several test users are automatically created in the database.
+You can use these accounts to log in and test different roles in the system:

+Moderator
+Email: moderator@gmail.com
+Password: 123456

+Buyer
+Email: buyer@gmail.com
+Password: 123456

+Creative
+Email: creative@gmail.com
+Password: 123456

+For the Creative role, it’s recommended to also register a new account with your real email address, so that you can receive real email notifications (e.g., moderator decisions and other system messages).

 LAYOUT

 the how-it-works page was created, the link from the user menu CONTESTS/How it Works leads to it